 Half of the two boards being joined I removed to join them together.
 However, this method is weaker as it weakens the strength of the two adjoining boards.

-It involves cutting slots and using beechwood wafers to hold the boards in place.
+It involves cutting slots and using beechwood wafers to hold the boards.
 It is ideal for making tabletops.
 It is consistent and reliable.

 - There should be a base, two runners, and two supports at sled ends.